Healing from Shame: Restoring Identity Through Faith and Therapy

 How Do You Overcome Shame?

-Overcoming shame starts with recognizing that shame is not who you are—it’s something you carry.
+Overcoming shame begins with recognizing that shame is not your identity.
+It is something you learned to carry, often as a way to survive difficult experiences.
 Shame thrives in secrecy and silence, so the first step is awareness.
 When you can name shame, you can begin to loosen its grip.

 From a faith-based and trauma-informed perspective, healing from shame often includes: